 Unlike regular cocoa, black cocoa is void of any acidity, so it’s able to deliver a deep cocoa punch without overpowering the banana flavor.
 This indulgent black cocoa banana bread is brimming with chocolate chips and smooth chunks of mashed banana.
+You can find more bread recipes in our Bread 2020 special issue!

 Black Cocoa Banana Bread